Forensic Scientist

 After graduation, what do you advice future forensic scientists to do and expect when getting a job in this field?

-Asked by kwony123 almost 7 years ago
+Asked by kwony123 about 7 years ago

 It’s not easy to get a job in this field—there’s a lot of competition and staffs are not as large as you might think.
 The best thing you can do, after graduation if not before, is get an internship somewhere to get some practical experience and meet people.
 It will also help if you’re willing to relocate.